 Due to the volume of applications we receive, and in order to review each application thoroughly and thoughtfully, we allow only three letters of recommendation.

 What does it mean to waive my FERPA rights for recommendation letters?

-The Family Educational Rights and Privacy Act (FERPA) gives registered students the right to inspect and review their educational records.
-If you do not waive your rights and you become a registered student at Princeton, you would have access to view recommendation letters in the future.
+The Family Educational Rights and Privacy Act (FERPA) gives enrolled students the right to inspect and review their educational records.
+If you do not waive your rights and you become a student at Princeton, you would have access to view recommendation letters in the future.
 This only applies to applicants that are offered admission, accept our offer, and become students.
 Applicants who do not become students will not be able to view recommendation letters under any circumstances.

 The email that your recommender will receive from Princeton indicates if FERPA rights have been waived or not, and this may influence what the recommender writes in the reference.

 Can I change my decision to waive my FERPA rights?

 If you have already waived your right, you cannot change it.
 If you did not waive your right, but wish to change the status to waived, you may change it only if your recommender has not yet started the recommendation process.
 To change it, log back into your application.
 On the Activity page you will see Online Letters of Recommendation.
 On the Action drop down menu, choose Edit Waive Status.